 5. Connect with other families.

 Other parents and caregivers of kids with dyslexia can be a great source of support.
 They get it in a way that friends and family may not.
-One place to make connections is in the secure Understood Community.
-You can also share this dyslexia fact sheet to help friends and loved ones understand.
+One place to make connections is on Wunder, Understood’s free community app for parents.

 6. Recognize strengths.